Zaphkiel-Ivanovna/GoogleAuthExtractor/README.md

 2. Tap the three dots menu (⋮) and select "Transfer accounts"
 3. Choose "Export accounts"
 4. Select the accounts you want to export
+5. Choose one of the following methods:
+   - **Method 1: Using a QR scanner app**
-5. Scan the QR code using a QR code scanner app to get the URI
+     - Scan the QR code using a QR code scanner app to get the URI
      - You can use apps like [ZXing Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) for Android
-   - You cannot take a screenshot of Google Authenticator, so use another camera/device
-6. The scanned result should look like `otpauth-migration://offline?data=...`
+     - The scanned result should look like `otpauth-migration://offline?data=...`
-7. Provide this URI to the tool
+     - Provide this URI to the tool using the `-u` flag or interactive mode
+   - **Method 2: Using a screenshot**
+     - Take a screenshot of the QR code using another device
+     - Save the image file
+     - Provide the image path to the tool using the `-p` flag

 ## Security Considerations